Raedin24/School/DCIT 312 Information Security Management/Module 3.md

 	- Data is transmitted over the established data connection

 ## 3.2.3 Server Mapping
+The NAT server function uses a public address to represen

 # 3.3 Dual-System Hot Standby
+---
 # 3.4 Firewall User Management
+---
 # 3.5 Overview of Intrusion Prevention
+---